AlgorithmicDhruv/YouTube-Playlist-Downloader/README.md

 2. **Download and Install FFmpeg**:
     - Download FFmpeg from [ffmpeg.org](https://ffmpeg.org/download.html).
-    - Follow the instructions to add FFmpeg to your system's path variable.
+    - Make sure FFmpeg is accessible from the command line by adding it to your system's path variable.

+        For Windows:

+            - Download FFmpeg and extract it to a folder.
+            - Copy the path to the bin folder (e.g., C:\ffmpeg\bin).
+            - Open the System Properties, go to the Environment Variables, and add the path to the Path variable.

+        For macOS/Linux:

+            - export PATH="/path/to/ffmpeg/bin:$PATH"

 ## Usage